-In the case of securitisations where the underlying exposures are residential loans, the pool of loans shall not include any loan that was marketed and underwritten on the premise that the loan applicant or, where applicable intermediaries, were made aware that the information provided might not be verified by the lender.

-19. In the case of securitisations where the underlying exposures are residential loans, the pool of loans shall not include any loan that was marketed and underwritten on the premise that the loan applicant or, where applicable intermediaries, were made aware that the information provided might not be verified by the lender.

-Not applicable - consumer loans

-EBA Final non-ABCP STS Guidelines - statements on background and rationale

-- 34. The objective of the criterion specified in the second subparagraph of Article 20(10) is to prohibit the securitisation of self-certified mortgages for STS purposes, given the moral hazard that is inherent in granting such types of loans. - 37 (d) the scope of the criterion with respect to the specific types of residential loans as referred to in the second subparagraph of Article 20(10) and to the nature of the information that should be captured by this criterion;

-4.4 Underwriting standards, originator's expertise (Article 20(10))

-Residential loans

-- 29. For the purposes of Article 20(10) of Regulation (EU) 2017/2402, the pool of underlying exposures should not include residential loans that were both marketed and underwritten on the premise that the loan applicant or intermediaries were made aware that the information provided might not be verified by the lender. - 30.
-Residential loans that were underwritten but were not marketed on the premise that the loan applicant or intermediaries were made aware that the information provided might not be verified by the lender, or become aware after the loan was underwritten, are not captured by this requirement. - 31.
-For the purposes of Article 20(10) of Regulation (EU) 2017/2402, the 'information' provided should be considered to be only relevant information.
-The relevance of the information should be based on whether the information is a relevant underwriting metric, such as information considered relevant for assessing the creditworthiness of a borrower, for assessing access to collateral and for reducing the risk of fraud. - 32.
-Relevant information for general non-income-generating residential mortgages should normally be considered to constitute income, and relevant information for income-generating residential mortgages should normally be considered to constitute rental income.
-Information that is not useful as an underwriting metric, such as mobile phone numbers, should not be considered relevant information.
+Legislative text Article 20 - Requirements relating to simplicity BACK TO TABLE O In the case of securitisations where the underlying exposures are residential loans, the pool of I or, where applicable intermediaries, were made aware that the information provided might not loans shall not include any loan that was marketed and underwritten on the premise that the loan appli be verified by the lender.
+STS criteria 19.
+In the case of securitisations where the underlying exposures are residential loans, the pool of loans shall not include any loan that was marketed and underwritten on the premise that the applicant or, where applicable intermediaries, were made aware that the information provided might not be verified by the lender.
+Verified?
+Yes PCS Comment Not applicable as this is an auto loan securitisation.
+EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines - statements on background and rationale Underwriting standards (Article 20(10)) 34.
+The objective of the criterion specified in the second subparagraph of Article 20(10) is to prohibit the securitisation of self-certified mortgages for STS purposes, given the moral hazard that is inhe in granting such types of loans.
+37 (d) the scope of the criterion with respect to the specific types of residential loans as referred to in the second subparagraph of Article 20(10) and to the nature of the information that should captured by this criterion; EBA Final non-ABCP STS Guidelines 4.4 Underwriting standards, originator's expertise (Article 20(10)) Residential loans 29.
+For the purposes of Article 20(10) of Regulation (EU) 2017/2402, the pool of underlying exposures should not include residential loans that were both marketed and underwritten on the premise the loan applicant or intermediaries were made aware that the information provided might not be verified by the lender.
+30. Residential loans that were underwritten but were not marketed on the premise that the loan applicant or intermediaries were made aware that the information provided might not be verified by the lender.
+31. For the purposes of Article 20(10) of Regulation (EU) 2017/2402, the 'information' provided should be considered to be only relevant information.
+The relevance of the information should be ba on whether the information is a relevant underwriting metric, such as information considered relevant for assessing the creditworthiness of a borrower, for assessing access to collateral and for reduct the risk of fraud.